-Ceramic, China, Colanders, Corning Ware, Crockpots, Dishwasher — with an interior of porcelain enamel, Grater (any), Knives with loose wood or loose plastic handles, Porcelain, Porcelain Enameled Pots, Pyrex, Teflon, Toaster/Toaster Oven, Stoneware, Wood.
+Ceramic, China, Colanders, Corning Ware, Crockpots, Grater (any), Knives with loose wood or loose plastic handles, Porcelain, Porcelain Enameled Pots, Pyrex, Teflon, Toaster/Toaster Oven, Stoneware, Wood.

 10. THE STATUS OF MEDICINES DURING PESACH (ACCORDING TO THE CRC)

 - All pill medication (with or without chametz) that one swallows is permitted without special supervision (including Lactaid pills).
 Vitamins and food supplements do not necessarily fall into this category.
-Please consult M. Sutton regarding your specific situation.
+Please consult Rabbi Cohen regarding your specific situation.

 - Liquid and chewable medications that may contain chametz should only be used under the direction of a Doctor and Rabbi, who will judge the severity of the illness, the likelihood that the medicine contains chametz, and the possibility of substituting a swallowable pill.
-Important: Do not discontinue use of liquid, chewable or any other medicine without consulting with your Doctor, Rabbi and or Maharat.
+Important: Do not discontinue use of liquid, chewable or any other medicine without consulting with your Doctor and Rabbi.